Art Stuff (And Sex Stuff)

 A few have even gone as far as to buy me equipment or materials directly, no strings attached.

-The line between art and sex work isn't just blurred for me — it's structurally fused.
+For me, the line between art and sex work isn’t just blurred.
+It’s structurally fused.

-The other is tolerated at best — criminalized, stigmatized, reduced to “a phase” or “a problem.”
+The other is tolerated at best, criminalized, stigmatized, dismissed as a phase or a problem.

 You can sell a banana taped to a wall for $120,000 and get featured in Artforum.